Start Well

 Dental health

-By the age of five, nearly one in five five-year-olds have one or more decayed, filled or missing teeth.
+By the age of five, 1 in 4 five-year-olds have one or more decayed, filled or missing teeth (24%).
 It is a common cause of hospital admission, and children who have toothache may experience pain, have difficulties with eating, sleeping and socialising and may have to be absent from school.
-One in three children have seen a dentist in the past year.
-While most child dentist appointments in Kensington and Chelsea are only check-ups, over one in three include a mid-range treatment such as fillings, and one in 20 are urgent treatments.
+Over 2 in 5 children have seen a dentist in the past year.
+While most child dentist appointments in Kensington and Chelsea are only check-ups, over one in three include a mid-range treatment such as fillings, and 1 in 20 are urgent treatments.

 Find out more about dental health.